DraftKings seeks partners for sports betting in New Jersey

 - Bones discovered on Pacific island belong to Amelia Earhart, new forensic analysis shows VIEW

+Company spokesman James Chisholm said Draft Kings “is perfectly positioned to succeed in a legal sports betting market.”

 DraftKings is one of many companies expected to move quickly to take advantage of sports betting, should it become legal.
+Another dominant daily fantasy sports provider, FanDuel, did not immediately respond to a request for comment on its plans.

+In December, three firms that were jockeying for position in a U.S. legalized sports betting market ended their litigation.
+Scientific Games acquired NYX Gaming in January, and British betting firm William Hill, which initially opposed the merger, agreed to support it.

+New Jersey is taking aim at a 1992 law that forbids state-authorized sports gambling in all but four states that met a 1991 deadline to legalize it: Delaware, Montana, Nevada and Oregon.
+Nevada is the only state to allow single-game wagering.